-To graduate, GSBSE Ph.D. students must complete at minimum 30 credits of courses divided into three categories: (1) 13 credits of mandatory required courses, (2) seven credits of project-specific courses, and (3) at minimum 10 credits of research.
+To graduate, GSBSE Ph.D. students must complete at minimum 30 credits of courses divided into three categories: (1) 15 credits of mandatory required courses, (2) 5 credits of project-specific courses, and (3) at minimum 10 credits of research.

 There are four mandatory courses that all GSBSE Ph.D. students are required to complete.
-The first course is Introduction to Biomedical Science and Engineering (BMS 625) and is comprised of a series of four modules that provide a framework for an introduction to research in the field of Biomedical Science and Engineering: Signal Transduction, Development, Stress and Genomics.
+The first course is Foundations of Biomedical Science and Engineering (BMS 625) and is comprised of a series of four modules that provide a framework for an introduction to research in the field of Biomedical Science and Engineering: Genetics, Biostatistics/Computational Biology, Biochemistry, and Animal Physiology.
 The second course must pertain to biocomputing or biostatistics (e.g. BMB 502 Introduction to Bioinformatics).
 The third course must pertain to bioethics and scientific conduct (e.g. BMS 605: Responsible Conduct of Research or INT 601 Responsible Conduct of Research).
 The fourth course is the Grant Writing course (BMS 650) usually taken the Fall of the second year.

 Finally, at minimum 10 credits of research credits (BMS 699) are required.

 Choosing a Dissertation Mentor(s)